octra

 The transformation is achieved through a system of transitions between states.
 For each input vector value, calculations are made based on its value and current state.

-PP is position, which is determined by dividing the value from the states array.
-Where SS is the current state, in SCSC it is an array with transitions for each state.
+PP P is position, which is determined by dividing the value from the states array.
+Where SSS is the current state, in SCSCSC it is an array with transitions for each state.

 This approach to transformation allows us to obtain the necessary representation of the data vector that is used in arithmetic methods on hypergraphs (since the standard representation of the information vector does not allow this).